mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 ### OK and Close Button

-The *OK* button will save the scrip tto the GhPython component and will close the editor, retuning to Grasshopper.
+The *OK* button will save the script to the GhPython component and will close the editor, retuning to Grasshopper.

 The *Close* button will revert any changes to the script and return to grasshopper, using the previously saved script.